FluSightNetwork/cdc-flusight-ensemble/README.md

 Additionally, each team will submit a set of out-of-sample forecasts, as described below, for ensemble training purposes.

-### Submission unit: a CDC forecast file
+### Submission: out-of-sample forecast files
 The CDC challenge for 2016-2017 required that all forecast submissions follow a particular format.
 This is described in detail elsewhere, but will be summarized here.
 A submission file represents the forecasts made for a particular epidemic week (EW) of a season.
 The file contains binned predictive distributions for seven specific targets (onset week, peak week, peak height, and weighted influenza-like-illness in each of the subsequent four weeks) across the 10 HHS regions of the US plus the national level.

-### Out-of-sample forecast files
-To be included in the ensemble forecast for the 2017-2018 season, each team must provide out-of-sample forecasts for the 2010/2011 - 2016/2017 seasons [this is strict, but without some requirement of several seasons of training, how will we know how good the models are?] several months in advance of 2017-2018 competition [time TBD, but maybe June/July 2017?] .
+To be included in the ensemble forecast for the 2017-2018 season, each team must provide out-of-sample forecasts for the 2010/2011 - 2016/2017 seasons [this is strict, but without some requirement of several seasons of training, how will we know how good the models are?] by July 1 2017.
 A team's OOS forecasts should consist of a folder containing a set of forecast files.
 Each forecast file must represent a single submission file, as would be submitted to the CDC challenge.
 Every filename should adopt the following standard naming convention: a forecast submission using week 43 surveillance data from 2016 submitted by John Doe University should be named “EW43-2016-JDU.csv” where EW43-2016 is the latest week and year of ILINet data used in the forecast, and JDU is the name of the team making the submission (e.g. John Doe University).

 Teams will be trusted to have created their submitted forecasts in an  out-of-sample fashion, i.e. fitting or training the model on data that was only available after the time for which forecast was made would be not allowed.
 Due to feasibility this will not be checked, so teams will be asked to provide, in a methodological write-up, a description of how they ensured out-of-sample forecasts were made.